nilesh666/PomodoroTimer/README.md

 Well well well.....
-I know its really tiering to code, ever heard of Pomodoro Technique!!
+I know its really  tiring to code, ever heard of Pomodoro Technique!!

 I reccomend you to code with this timmer running alongside Effecient, effective and better learning🎉